 Addressing men’s health as part of the wider wellbeing strategy

-When trying to balance men’s health effectively with other workplace wellbeing concerns, it can be hard not to be seen as prioritising one need or group, above another.
-For a balanced strategy, a holistic and inclusive approach is needed.
+Balancing men’s health with wider wellbeing priorities can be challenging, so a holistic and inclusive approach is essential.
 This could be achieved by:

 - Promoting an inclusive culture: Workplace culture and health and wellbeing initiatives should cater to both men and women, as well as other diverse groups, so that all employees feel that they are valued and their needs are considered.